Romathonat/vulgaireDevEntries/OCCInterface/OCCInterface.md

 I developped this app with ReactJS (with Redux, react-router), webpack to compile/minify/dev, NodeJS and express for the server.
 I also used travis CI on heroku, and some bash to make it properly works.

-## Going further
+## Going further : ExploREST
 In fact, 90% of the developement is generic, and can be used to make this application works with every REST API you want !
 It is a really cool tool to documentate you api, by puting sample/playground links to show simply how you API works to your user.
 Swagger is a reference in this domain, but here we have some interesting functionalities swagger does not have : playground links, sample links, markdown redaction, simplicity of use, cross resources browsing, a beautiful look.

-This project is open-sourced, so do not hesitate to contribute (give advices, report bug or make pull requests)!
+This project is open-sourced, so do not hesitate to contribute (give advices, report bug or make pull requests)! [https://github.com/Romathonat/ExploREST](https://github.com/Romathonat/ExploREST)